 Transmission Users have the right to submit an Application for Firm Services.

 The booking of Transmission Capacity for Delivery/Reception on a Firm Basis at a Transmission Capacity Auction Point is done exclusively through Standard Capacity Product auctions, as specified in Regulation (EU) No 459/2017 and in Chapter [2B] of the Network Code.
 For the booking of Transmission Capacity at an Auction Point, which relates exclusively to the level of Transmission Capacity for Delivery/Reception that the User requests through the auction, and throughout its duration, the procedure for submission of Applications for the Provision of Transmission Services, which is laid down in this Article, does not apply.
-For Users, who are entitled to participate in auctions of a Standard Capacity Product as referred to in Chapter [2B], the auction result for each Standard Capacity Product shall be deemed to be an Approved Application for Firm Services and shall produce all legal results thereof, in accorance with the Code, the Transmissionn Agreement and the Tarrif Regulation.
+For Users, who are entitled to participate in auctions of a Standard Capacity Product as referred to in Chapter [2B], the auction result for each Standard Capacity Product shall be deemed to be an Approved Application for Firm Services and shall produce all legal results thereof, in accordance with the Code, the Transmission Agreement and the Tariff Regulation.
 For Users entitled to participate in Standard Capacity Product auctions in accordance with Chapter [2B], the result of the auction for each Standard Capacity Product is deemed as an Approved Firm Service Application and have all legal effects thereof under the Network Code.

 The Transmission Capacity for Delivery on Firm Basis at the LNG Entry Point is booked exclusively as Bundled LNG Capacity.
 The booking of the above Transmission Capacity is made through LNG Auction in the framework of the Annual LNG Planning or through an Application for Firm Services which is submitted together with an Application for the Use of LNG Facility, in accordance with the provisions of Chapter [11].
-For the booking of the above Capacity through LNG Auction, the procedure for the submittion of an Application for the provision of Transport Services described in this article, is not followed.
+For the booking of the above Capacity through LNG Auction, the procedure for the submission of an Application for the provision of Transport Services described in this article, is not followed.
 For Users who participated in a LNG Auction as referred to in Chapter [11], the result of the LNG Auction regarding the commitment of Continuous Delivery Capacity at the LNG Entry Point is considered as an Approved Application for Firm Services and produces all legal results, in accordance with the Code, the Transmission Agreement and the Tarrif Regulation.

 The Application for Firm Services concerns services with duration of at least one (1) Day or integral multiples thereof.